yamadapc/filesaver/README.md

 - - -

-Very fast multi-threaded file size scanner utility written in C++ and Objective-C. Scans tens of thousands of files a second.
+Very fast multi-threaded file size scanner utility written in C++ and Objective-C. Scans tens of thousands of files a second (50000/s on 2017 i7, 65000/s on 2021 M1 pro).

 It's able to scan my whole disk (which is 3.5+ million files) in close to a minute.

 Using LevelDB, memory usage is kept very reasonable (around 350MB after a full disk scan).

+Similar open-source tools are unable to complete scanning the full disk in a reasonable amount of time.

 ![](/screenshot.png)